 There are many different sensors in vehicles to determine when airbags should deploy.
 They measure factors such as wheel speed, whether the passenger seat is occupied, brake pressure and impact force.
 The sensors will relay important signals to the control unit for the airbag.
 This system will analyze the information to determine when or if certain airbags should deploy.
 Unfortunately, as the above stories illustrate, their are scenarios where these systems can be fooled by road conditions and may deploy without warning in rare cases.
 These types of incidents are typically the result of a product defect, specifically in the airbag deployment unit.

 If you are injured because your airbag deploys at the wrong time, such as when you are just driving or are stationary, you may be entitled to compensation.
 It is possible to suffer both injury and property damages.
 After all, when an airbag deploys, it usually costs thousands of dollars to replace the system.
-Both personal injury and property damages are potential sources for litigation when airbags deploy inappropriately.
-It is important to speak to a personal injury attorney in these cases to determine what your legal options are.
+Both personal injury and property damages are potential sources for defective airbag lawsuit litigation when airbags deploy inappropriately.
+It is important to speak to a defective airbag injury attorney in these cases to determine what your legal options are.

 You Know Your Legal Rights?